 Application for an additional year

 All projects for academic credit must be reviewed and approved by the Faculty Committee on Scholarship in Medicine (see Section 3.08 for details on the format and submission deadlines for the project proposal, mentor contract, etc.).
-Once all the required approvals have been obtained (from the Faculty Committee on Scholarship in Medicine or from an approved outside funding agency; through acceptance into a master's degree program; and following review and approval by the HMS Registrar, financial aid [if applicable], etc.) as necessary, the student meets with the Academic Society Master or Associate Master to review all of documentation and construct a monthly schedule for the additional year (e.g., project dates and timeline, proposed course schedule, degree program dates).
-An application for an additional year is then submitted for review by either the Council on Student Affairs (CSA; Section 3.06), for additional years that occur between Years III and IV of the MD program, or the Committee on Academic Programs (CAP*), for additional years or periods that interrupt the temporal sequence of the components of the Years I/II-PCE curriculum, i.e., Years I-III (Section 2.18).
-Meeting dates of these bodies will be published annually.
-The application and other supporting documentation must be submitted to the relevant governing body at least ten working days prior to that date to be considered at the meeting; students will be notified of a decision on their application within one week following the next scheduled CSA or CAP meeting.
+Once all the required approvals have been obtained (from the Faculty Committee on Scholarship in Medicine or from an approved outside funding agency; through acceptance into a master's degree program; and following review and approval by the HMS Registrar, financial aid [if applicable], etc.) as necessary, the student meets with the Advisory Dean/Director or Associate Director of their society to review all of the documentation and construct a monthly schedule for the additional year (e.g., project dates and timeline, proposed course schedule, degree program dates).
+An application for an additional year is then submitted for review by the Council of Academic Societies (CAS).
+Students will be notified of a decision on their application within one week following the CAS meeting at which the application was reviewed.